scality/bert-e/README.md

 # README #

-Scality's automated branch merging tool
+Scality's automated branch merging tool.

 ### How to install? ###